apache/incubator-kie-tools/uberfire-extensions/uberfire-security/uberfire-security-management/uberfire-security-management-client-wb/README.md

 Please, in order to use this module, use and specify and of the available Users and Groups management service implementations.
 For more information, please take a look at the [Uberfire Security Management](../../uberfire-security/uberfire-security-management/).

 It provides the following workbench assets:
-* The users management perspective
-* The groups management perspective
+* The security management perspective
-* The users management home screen
-* The groups management home screen
+* The security home screen
-* The users explorer screen
+* The security explorer screen
-* The groups explorer screen
+* The role editor screen
 * The user editor screen
 * The group editor screen

-Note that the perspectives are only available for the role "admin".
+Note that the perspective is only available for the role "admin".

 Installation notes
 ------------------